-You’ve finally decided to investigate how debt consolidation may benefit you.
-Before you select a debt consolidation program or service for your specific needs, consider these five factors.
+Before you select a debt consolidation program or service for your specific needs, you should determine:

-- Debt amount.
+- Your amount of debt.
 Most debt consolidation companies have a minimum and a maximum amount of debt they will consolidate.
-If you have a significant amount of debt and own your home, your best choice may be to obtain a cash-out refinance with your home lender.
+If you have a significant amount of debt and are a homeowner with a lot of equity in your house, your best choice may be to obtain a cash-out refinance with your home lender.

 - Fees and costs.
-Other than the interest rate that you pay on the loan, there may be additional fees you are responsible to pay.
-Read the fine print and visit Debt Consolidation Loan for more information.
+Other than the interest rate you pay on the loan, there may be additional fees you are responsible to pay.

 - Eligibility.
 Not all borrowers are eligible for all debt consolidation services and loans.
 You may need a certain income level or credit rating.